fyne-io/fyne-io.github.io/_develop/index.md

 <div id="install__android" class="hidden">
 <div style="text-align: left" markdown="1">

-* To develop apps for Android you will first need to install the tools for your current computer (Windows, macOS or Windows)
+* To develop apps for Android you will first need to install the tools for your current computer (Windows, macOS or Linux)
 * Once complete you will need to install the Android SDK and Android NDK - the recommended approach is to install [Android Studio](https://developer.android.com/studio/index.html) and then go to **Tools > SDK Manager** and from **SDK Tools** install the **NDK (Side by side)** package.

 </div>